flynx/pWiki/bootstrap/Doc/Path.md

   Like [Templates/EmptyPage] to handle the _page not found_ condition.
 - define generic templates/pages accessible by multiple pages in path
-  A good example would be the viewer used to show this page [Templates/\_view] and all of it's _chrome_ like the path above and links in the footer (when viewing through pWiki)
+  A good example would be the viewer used to show this page [Templates/\_view] and all of it's _chrome_ like the path in the header and links in the footer <pwiki-comment>(seen: when viewing through pWiki)</pwiki-comment>
 - Overload default templates/pages